brianleroux/arc-example-progressive-bundle/readme.md

 myapp

 @static
-bundle dist # this puts bundle output locally in public/dist and in s3://static-bucket/dist when deployed entry index.js # pre bundle file(s) at deploy time for max speeds
+bundle dist # currently in this app a default value; but think if we build in this would be the toggle 'on' entry index.js # pre bundle file(s) at deploy time for max speeds
 ```

 # todo

+- [ ] prebundle macro discuss
 - [ ] add `src/http/get-index/get-bundle` to `@architect/functions`
 - [ ] investigate using internal dynamo table locally to hide local manifest.json fugly
 - [ ] speed up sync